Monday, December 30, 2024

 I got a haircut by Sandro.

-I investigated my Radio station license which expires March 31 2025
+I investigated my Radio station license, which expires March 31, 2025

-Canceled VOIP for Sylvie and create a new DID transfer for Patrick's cellphone.
+Cancel VOIP for Sylvie and create a new DID transfer for Patrick's cellphone.

-Sandro gave me a long needed haircut.
-In Daytona, a barber had offered me a discount to cut my hair !
+Sandro gave me a long-needed haircut.
+In Daytona, a barber had offered me a discount to cut my hair!
 It was pretty bad.

 On Sunday, Sandrito, Raul and I went to deliver the provisions to BELLUM and went out for a quick one-hour sail in Biscayne Bay in light winds.